This blog post teaches how to make tassels for the chunky wool blanket kits here on the blog.

 I used to make my own pom poms by rolling wool around a piece of cardboard but now I use a pom pom maker.

-This chunky wool blanket pattern and this one are super duper FAST knits.
+These blanket patterns are super duper FAST knits.
 You can start and finish a project in a weekend.
 A weekend !! <—I screamed that.
 The chunky knit blanket kits are here on my blog now too!
 Hey, knitting will keep you from unraveling.

 Make knitting your weekend plan!